GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Place the bracket that holds the boards in place.
 - Make the LS-DOS 6.3 floppy available for boot (real floppy or Gotek).
 - Power on the system.
 The system should boot into LS-DOS.
-- Use CLK2 to check if the Smart Watch can be found by the software
+- Use CLK2 to check if the SmartWatch can be found by the software
 - When everything is correct the message ** The SmartWatch is not set ** should be given.
 - Use CLK2 S hhmmssmmddyyw to set the time, date and weekday.
 No error should be given.
 - Then use CLK2 T to copy time and date from the clock to the system.
 Now TIME and DATE should respond with the previously set values.